-BUS-13 - Developing a Successful Business Plan/Model 2 units CSU
+BUS-13 - Developing a Successful Business 2 units Plan/Model

 This course provides a systematic process for developing a business plan or model.
 It establishes a clear road map for clarifying a vision for a business and the strategic, tactical, and operational plans and/or model to move ideas into action.
 Students further along in the planning and research process will work through the major components of writing a business plan and/or model and emerge with a completed draft of a business plan/model.
 36 hours lecture.